Data Protection Regulation

 Personal data – such as information collected by a doctor or hospital, or as part of a research study – is a vital resource for research that has the potential to improve and save lives.

 The regulation creates a supportive framework for scientific research, including safeguards to ensure personal information is used appropriately and remains secure.
-See our analysis of the key clauses [PDF 106KB].

 During negotiations, the European Parliament proposed amendments to the regulation that would have imposed disproportionate limits on the use of health data.
 These would have had a devastating impact on research.
 We’re delighted that the regulation rejected these amendments.

-The new regulation leaves it up to European Union member states to put detailed rules in place to govern the use of personal data in research.
+The regulation leaves it up to European Union member states to put detailed rules in place to govern the use of personal data in research.